Our 7-12 ACE Classes

 This helps students move from just understanding Korean to actively using it.

-Acers strengthen their foundation in Hangul so they can read and write with confidence.
+Acers strengthen their foundation in Hangul so they can read and write with confidence, such as reading simple words and short sentences, writing Hangul clearly and correctly, and learning useful everyday vocabulary.

-• short readings or stories about Korean culture
+short readings or stories about and from Korean culture

 ACE Chess Club